About the Test

-Your FOBT lab results will be listed as negative, positive, or inconclusive.
-This is determined based on whether the test paper changes color when exposed to specific chemicals.
+Your FOBT lab results will be negative, positive, or inconclusive.
+This is determined by whether the test paper changes color when exposed to specific chemicals.

-A negative result means no blood was detected in the stool samples.
-A positive result means blood was detected.
+A negative result means no blood was detected in the stool samples, and a positive result indicates blood was detected.
 Inconclusive means there was a problem with the sample.

 - Inflammatory bowel disease including colitis